wilsonmar/oss-perf/API-loadtest-gen.md

 First, Swagger from folks at Wordnik.

-Alternatives to Swagger include API Blueprint and RAML.

 Swagger Core stores JAX-RS API designs in JSON files from which Swagger UI dynamically generates beautiful HTML documentation and Swagger CodeGen generates in client code for different languages.

 Swagger's focus is currently serving Node.js developers.

+Alternatives to Swagger include API Blueprint and RAML.

+Swagger makes use of Jackson, a multi-purpose Java library for processing JSON data format.

 Requests include an implementation that reuse WADL introspection logic of
 <a target="_blank" href="http://restlet.com/">Restlet Framework resources</a>